-Fresh zucchini, cucumber, and a few simple ingredients, along with the help of a blender, create a thick, creamy gazpacho soup.
+Fresh zucchini and cucumber, and a few simple ingredients, along with the help of a blender, create a thick, creamy gazpacho soup.
 Top it off with some fun zucchini noodles and parmesan crisps.
 Summer eating is easy and fun.

 A few simple ingredients are all that is needed to make this simple gazpacho soup recipe.